AndrewT-Tran/AndrewT-Tran/README.md

 ### Key Strengths:

-- Tech-Savvy Problem Solver: I am skilled in leading projects to improve user accessibility and interface, using my coding expertise to create impactful solutions.
+- Technology-Driven Innovator: Proficient in orchestrating projects that enhance user accessibility and interfaces, employing my coding prowess to forge meaningful solutions.

-- Detail-oriented: My meticulous nature, developed during dental studies, ensures superior quality and precision in coding and development projects.
+- Precision-Focused: Cultivated from my experience in dental studies, my attention to detail guarantees excellence and accuracy in all coding and development endeavors.

-- People-Centric: Leveraging my psychology background, I excel in creating digital solutions that are both intuitive and user-friendly.
+- User-Focused Developer: Utilizing my background in psychology, I specialize in devising digital solutions that are instinctive and cater to user needs.

-- Adaptable and Quick Learner: I have demonstrated the ability to swiftly transition between careers and acquire new skills, efficiently adapting to various programming languages and technologies.
+- Versatile and Rapid Learner: Exhibited capability to smoothly navigate career changes and assimilate new competencies, adeptly adjusting to diverse programming languages and technological environments.

 ## Technical Skills